The Ultimate Guide to Staying in Miami Beach

 Best for: Couples, luxury seekers, travelers who want beach access without the chaos

-Mid-Beach (roughly 23rd to 63rd streets) is Miami’s sweet spot.
+Mid-Beach (roughly north of South Beach – the exact boundary shifts depending on who you ask, but generally somewhere between the mid-40s and 60s streets) is Miami’s sweet spot.
 You get beautiful beach access and high-end hotels without the sensory overload of South Beach.
 The properties here tend to be larger and more resort-like – think oceanfront pools, full-service spas, and the kind of polished experience that justifies the premium.
+These are splurge-worthy properties – check current rates on our Miami hotels guide to see what’s available for your dates.

-If a spa matters to you, know that about one in three Miami properties have one – and Mid-Beach is where they’re concentrated.
+If a spa matters to you, about a third of the Miami properties have one – and Mid-Beach is where they’re concentrated.
 It’s become the city’s quiet luxury corridor.

-Collins Avenue through Mid-Beach has quietly become Miami’s best dining corridor, with several acclaimed restaurants within walking distance of the major hotels.
+Collins Avenue through Mid-Beach has become one of Miami’s most exciting dining stretches, with acclaimed restaurants within walking distance of the major hotels.
+For couples planning a romantic trip, the Miami couples collection surfaces the properties that consistently earn the highest marks for that purpose.

 North Beach and Surfside